mongodb/docs/source/includes/fact-ip-address-auditing.rst

-|service| audits the creation, deletion, and updates of both temporary
-and non-temporary IP access list entries in the project's Activity Feed.
+When you create, delete, or change temporary and non-temporary IP access list entries, |service| notifies you of these events in the project's :guilabel:`Activity Feed`.
+For example, if you modify the address of an IP access list entry, the Activity Feed reports the deletion of the old entry and the creation of the new entry.

 To view the project's Activity Feed: